ZhgChg.Li

 }

-But the core issue is not here, because before iOS 17, there was no problem with the input mutableAttributedString when performing the above operations; indicating that the input data content has changed in iOS 18.
+But the core issue is not here , because before iOS 17, the input mutableAttributedString could perform the above operations without issues; this means the input data content has changed in iOS 18.

 NSAttributedString attributes: [NSAttributedString.Key: Any?]

-Before delving into the problem, let’s first introduce the merging mechanism of NSAttributedString attributes.
+Before diving deeper into the issue, let’s first introduce the merging mechanism of NSAttributedString attributes.

-NSAttributedString attributes will automatically compare adjacent Range Attributes objects with the same .key to see if they are the same, and if so, merge them into the same Attribute.
+NSAttributedString attributes will automatically compare adjacent Range Attributes with the same .key to see if they are identical, and merge them into a single Attribute if they are.
 For example:

 let mutableAttributedString = NSMutableAttributedString(string: "", attributes: nil)